AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 * Dan Eichling &mdash; <i class="i fa-brands fa-discord"></i> kinglord, [<i class="fa-sharp-duotone fa-solid fa-mailbox"></i>](mailto:dan@callsigngames.com)
   : Game industry veteran, agile enthusiast and AI harbinger.
 An OG community member and speaker that has his 2009 GGJ pin somewhere.
 Still enjoys making and playing games of all shapes and flavors, except eggplant.

-## How can I help?
+## How can *YOU* help?

+In order to get a better sense of our current members, we have created a Survey.
+Please take a moment to fill it out so that we can use the data to work out the best way to move forward and offer events and resources aimed at better helping our community.

+You can find the Survey here: [STL Gamedev Feedback Survey 2024](https://forms.gle/8yw88DMSQiErQTnS9)

+We are asking everyone to submit their survey by the end of the day on **Friday, November 22, 2024**.

-At this moment, we are still trying to get everything in order for the new group, and plan the 2 upcoming major events, so there is little that we would ask anyone to do right now.
+Other than that, at this moment, we are still trying to get everything in order for the new group, and plan the 2 upcoming major events, so there is little that we would ask anyone to do right now.

 In the near future, we are hoping to be able to enlist members of the community to help run other events, and to suggest ideas of new events or new activities and resources, but we're not ready for that, yet.